Boonie Bears: Guardian Code

-Boonie Bears: Guardian Code is a 2023 computer animated science fiction comedy film.
-In the film, young Briar and Bramble lose their mother in a forest fire, and many years later, Vick brings them to a robot research institute, where they unexpectedly receive news of their mother.
+Boonie Bears: Guardian Code is a 2023 Chinese computer animated science fiction comedy film.
 It is the ninth film in the Boonie Bears series and is directed by Lin Yongchang and Shao Heqi.
+In the film, Briar and Bramble lose their mother in a forest fire, and many years later, Vick brings them to a robot research institute, where they unexpectedly receive news of their mother.

 It was released in China on 22 January 2023 (Chinese New Year).
 On 5 February, it surpassed US$200 million to become the highest-grossing film in the Boonie Bears franchise.